-- Outlet Pipe An ASTM SA106B or SA53B grade of Schedule 80 pipe for piping from the outlet of the vaporizer to the user's process. - Outlet Pressure Relief Valve Located downstream of the outlet pressure regulator, the valve is designed to open at a pre-determined setpoint to prevent the rise of pressure in excess of the specified inlet pressure rating of downstream valves and regulators. - Outlet Pressure Regulator Located at the outlet of the vaporizer, the regulator reduces the LP-Gas vapor from the storage tank's pressure to the user's required pressure. - Outlet Valve Positive shut-off valve designed to isolate the vaporizer at the vapor discharge point. - Piezo Igniter When depressed, this device creates a spark which lights the direct fired burner. - Pilot A small constant burning flame on the burner, used to ignite the main burner on a call for heat. - Pipe Union A forged steel black pipe fitting, used in pipe lines to allow for removal of valves, controls, vaporizers, etc. - Pounds to Pounds Pressure Regulator A pressure regulator that reduces a high pressure (i.e. 120 psig) to a lower pressure (i.e. 20 psig). - Pressure Regulator A device that reduces pressure from pounds to pounds, pounds to inches of water column, or inches to inches. - LPG Vapor Outlet The connection point at the discharge opening of the LP-Gas vaporizer. - PSI, PSIG Pounds per square inch, pounds per square inch gauge, respectively. - Refractory Fiber Insulation A ceramic insulation that covers the heat exchanger to minimize heat loss. - Safety Relief Valve A pressure-relieving device, designed to discharge to atmosphere excessive pressures in the heat exchanger. - Shutoff Valve Isolates LP-Gas equipment and/or stops the flow of LP-Gas through the equipment. - Stationary Installation An installation of LP-Gas containers, piping and equipment for use indefinitely at a particular location; an installation not normally expected to change in status, condition or place. - Storage Tanks Large cylindrical steel vessels where the LP-Gas is stored for usage. - Temperature Control Valve A gas flow control valve with ON/OFF characteristics, designed to maintain the temperature of the vaporized LP-Gas at a pre-determined setpoint. - Thermocouple Monitors the pilot flame and shuts off the control valve in the event of loss of pilot. - U-Tube Manometer A pressure measuring device, utilizing water (sometimes colored water) in a "U" tube configuration to measure pressure in inches of water column. - Unload Stations A specified area with proper valves and connections, where transport or bobtail trucks unload LP-Gas into the storage tanks. - Unloading Connections Connection points at the unloading station, where the transport or bobtail trucks connect their liquid and vapor hoses to unload their product into the storage tanks. - Vaporizer A device which receives LP-Gas in liquid form and adds sufficient heat to convert the liquid to a gaseous state. - Vaporizer Tube, Vaporization Tube The heat exchanger where the liquid is converted to a vapor. - Y Strainer A device used in piping systems to remove heavy particles from the LP-Gas.
+- Outlet Pressure Relief Valve Located downstream of the outlet pressure regulator, the valve is designed to open at a pre-determined setpoint to prevent the rise of pressure in excess of the specified inlet pressure rating of downstream valves and regulators. - Outlet Pressure Regulator Located at the outlet of the vaporizer, the regulator reduces the LP-Gas vapor from the storage tank's pressure to the user's required pressure. - Outlet Valve Positive shut-off valve designed to isolate the vaporizer at the vapor discharge point. - Piezo Igniter When depressed, this device creates a spark which lights the direct fired burner. - Pilot A small constant burning flame on the burner, used to ignite the main burner on a call for heat. - Pipe Union A forged steel black pipe fitting, used in pipe lines to allow for removal of valves, controls, vaporizers, etc. - Pounds to Pounds Pressure Regulator A pressure regulator that reduces a high pressure (i.e. 120 psig) to a lower pressure (i.e. 20 psig). - Pressure Regulator A device that reduces pressure from pounds to pounds, pounds to inches of water column, or inches to inches. - LPG Vapor Outlet The connection point at the discharge opening of the LP-Gas vaporizer. - PSI, PSIG Pounds per square inch, pounds per square inch gauge, respectively. - Refractory Fiber Insulation A ceramic insulation that covers the heat exchanger to minimize heat loss. - Safety Relief Valve A pressure-relieving device, designed to discharge to atmosphere excessive pressures in the heat exchanger. - Shutoff Valve Isolates LP-Gas equipment and/or stops the flow of LP-Gas through the equipment. - Stationary Installation An installation of LP-Gas containers, piping and equipment for use indefinitely at a particular location; an installation not normally expected to change in status, condition or place. - Storage Tanks Large cylindrical steel vessels where the LP-Gas is stored for usage. - Temperature Control Valve A non-adjustable control valve designed to maintain the temperature of the vaporized LP-Gas at a pre-determined setpoint. - Thermocouple Monitors the pilot flame and shuts off the control valve in the event of loss of pilot. - U-Tube Manometer A pressure measuring device, utilizing water (sometimes colored water) in a "U" tube configuration to measure pressure in inches of water column. - Unload Stations A specified area with proper valves and connections, where transport or bobtail trucks unload LP-Gas into the storage tanks. - Unloading Connections Connection points at the unloading station, where the transport or bobtail trucks connect their liquid and vapor hoses to unload their product into the storage tanks. - Vaporizer A device which receives LP-Gas in liquid form and adds sufficient heat to convert the liquid to a gaseous state. - Vaporizer Tube, Vaporization Tube The heat exchanger where the liquid is converted to a vapor. - Y Strainer A device used in piping systems to remove heavy particles from the LP-Gas.